knettia/Language-Archive/README.md

 farenc -s source.o -o source
 ```

-You can also expose artifacts during compilation with the following flags:
+You can also expose artefacts during compilation with the following flags:

 ```sh
 farenc -s source.faren -o source.o \